 A balled tip is generally used with the AC welding process.

 To ball the end of the tungsten properly, simply apply the AC amperage recommended for a given electrode diameter and a ball will form on the end of the electrode.

-Cone Length 2.5 x Dia Small flat spot on the end On inverter controlled AC & DC machines use tungsten electrode with cone length around 2.5 times the tungsten diameter 1-1.5 x Dia Grinding Wheel
+On inverter controlled AC & DC machines use tungsten electrode with cone length around 2.5 times the tungsten diameter